 Maintaining the image of an organization, working with the public relations coordinator media, planning events, writing press releases, pitching stories, contributing to social media, and advising the organization’s leaders on public statements.
 If a problem arises, it is public relations professionals who handle crisis control.

 This position requires great agency and relationship-building skills because PR professionals work closely with journalists and editors to get coverage for their clients’ events.
 Always on good terms with a publishing staff!

 14. SEO Experts

 SEO gets its purpose.
 Search engines like Google, Bing, and Yahoo!
 Never publish a clue as to how content gets the highest rank in their results (only!)
 And any marketer can tell you how important it is to show up on the first page.
 Their ranking algorithms also change regularly to make your Google Guru (don’t list your to-do lists) an incredibly valuable person.

 Here are three marketing job titles that will resonate with the search crowd:

 As you can see, here is a pretty clear pattern.
 And just like your social media team, the difference between each role is strategy vs. execution.

 SEO experts coordinate with content creators to ensure SEO strategies are being practiced in your content.
 Google algorithms or your own content strategy, as strategists work with your analyst buffs to refine your outlook on SEO.

-According to Content Optimization Service Conductor, the most common SEO job title among SEO / marketing managers and you SEO performance – known as “organic” performance – multiple blogs or website pages.
+According to Content Optimization Service Conductor, the most common SEO job title among SEO / marketing managers and your SEO performance – known as “organic” performance – is multiple blogs or website pages.

 Remember that not every marketing position you see here is the key to effective growth.
 Some titles may be most useful for inclusion in the job description of a role that you are assigned to than your own position (for example, in the description of “social media” for the title “Marketing Director in Content”).